Folliculitis Treatment & Management

 Medical Care

-For recurrent uncomplicated superficial folliculitis, use of antibacterial soaps and good hand washing technique may be all that is needed.
-For refractory or deep lesions that have a suspected infectious etiology, empiric treatment with topical and/or oral antibiotics that cover gram-positive organisms may be of benefit.
-If a patient does not improve with a standard course of antibiotics, other causes of folliculitis must be investigated.
+Before a treatment plan is devised, it is important to consider the etiology of the folliculitis, severity, and distribution of the lesions.
+For uncomplicated superficial folliculitis, use of antibacterial soaps and good hand-washing techniques may be all that is needed.
+Lesions that are more inflamed usually respond well to warm compresses with or without the use of a topical antimicrobial agent.
+For refractory or deep lesions with a suspected infectious etiology, empiric treatment with oral antibiotics that cover gram-positive organisms should be considered.
+For patients who do not improve with a standard course of antibiotics, other causes of folliculitis must be investigated.

-If systemic antibiotics are indicated, coverage should include S aureus, because S aureus is the most common pathogen.
-This organism often is penicillin resistant; therefore, dicloxacillin or a cephalosporin is the first choice.
+If systemic antibiotics are indicated, coverage should include S aureus since it is the most common pathogen.
+Because this organism may be penicillin resistant, dicloxacillin or a cephalosporin are the initial choices of therapy.
 Methicillin-resistant organisms are becoming more common, and treatment may require clindamycin, trimethoprim-sulfamethoxazole, minocycline, or linezolid.

-For recurrent and recalcitrant folliculitis, mupirocin ointment in the nasal vestibule twice a day for 5 days may eliminate the S aureus carrier state.
-Family members also may be nasal carriers of S aureus, and mupirocin ointment or rifampin at 600 mg/d orally for 10 days may eliminate the carrier state.
+Deep folliculitis is best approached with warm compresses, followed by incision and drainage once a conical pustular head develops.
+For recurrent and recalcitrant folliculitis, in addition to oral antibiotics, a search for a bacterial reservoir is important.
+Mupirocin ointment in the nasal vestibule twice a day for 5 days may eliminate the S aureus carrier state.
+Family members may also be nasal carriers of S aureus, and mupirocin ointment or rifampin at 600 mg/d orally for 10 days may eliminate the carrier state.

 Medical care for the other types of folliculitis is as follows:

-- Papulopustular eruption associated with EGF-R inhibitors is self-limited and resolves with cessation of chemotherapy.
-In patients requiring treatment, topical antibiotics or topical corticosteroids can be used, and, in recalcitrant cases, oral antibiotics can be administered.
+Papulopustular eruption associated with epidermal growth factor receptor inhibitors is self-limited and resolves with cessation of chemotherapy.
+In patients requiring treatment, topical antibiotics, topical corticosteroids or oral antibiotics, particularly tetracyclines, can be administered.

 Consultations